Induced odd cycle packing number, independent sets, and chromatic number: -boundedness

 In the case that $G$ has girth at least $7$, we claim that $N(V(C))$ is an independent set.
 Indeed, suppose for a contradiction vertices $w,z\in N(C)$ are adjacent, and let $w'$ and $z'$ be neighbors of $w$ and $z$ in $C$, respectively.
 Since $G$ has girth at least $7$, the distance between $w'$ and $z'$ in $C$ is greater than three.
 However, then $C+w'wzz'$ contains an odd cycle shorter than $C$, which is a contradiction.
-Hence, we can use three of the colors used on $G-N[V(C)]$ to color $C$ and one extra color to color $N(V(C))$. \end{proof}
+Hence, we can use three of the colors used on $G-N[V(C)]$ to color $C$ and one extra color to color $N(V(C))$.
+Let us remark that we indeed obtain an upper bound of $\chi(G)\le 3+\iocp(G)$ rather than $\chi(G)\le 2+\iocp(G)$: While the latter bound works for $\iocp(G)=0$, we need an extra color when $\iocp(G)=1$. \end{proof}